ptocca/VennABERS/README.md

 # Venn-ABERS Predictor
 *(Preliminary documentation)*

-This repository provides a Python implemntation of the Venn-ABERS Predictor described in [Vovk2015](http://alrw.net/articles/13.pdf).
+This repository provides a Python implementation of the Venn-ABERS Predictor described in [Vovk2015](http://alrw.net/articles/13.pdf).

 In a nutshell, the Venn-ABERS predictor can be viewed as a distribution-free calibration function that maps *scores* (values output by a *scoring classifier*) to well-calibrated probabilities (corresponding to long-term frequencies under iid assumptions).